Bag Valve Mask Fundamentals: Guidelines, Challenges, and Everything You Need to Know About Proper BVM Use

 How does Positive Pressure Ventilation work?
 The positive pressure applied to the patient’s airway causes the gas to flow into the lungs until the end of the ventilator breath.
 Once the airway pressure returns to zero, the chest’s elastic recoil causes a passive breath out.

 What are the risks of Positive Pressure Ventilation?
-The intubation of (inserting a tube into) the patient is often utilized when applying positive pressure ventilation.
+The intubation of the patient (inserting a tube into the trachea) is often utilized when applying positive pressure ventilation.

 Endotracheal Tube Trauma